 Sad to say, Shirley Temple, for whom the drink was named, hated it.
 File that under “celebrity problems”.
 Apparently the drink was invented by a bartender in Los Angeles California when Shirley Temple was a huge child movie star.
 As an adult, she went on to become a famous and notable ambassador.

 But apparently, no one could ever let her grow up.
-Every where she went people thought is was hilarious to serve her a Shirley Temple.
+Everywhere she went people thought it was hilarious to serve her a Shirley Temple.